 Wear Thick Socks and Apply Heat

 It may take a few tries to get your shoes into the shape you want, so be patient and careful.
 Don’t try to apply too much heat for too long as it can result in a ruined pair of shoes.
-Take your time, use only small amounts of heat at a time and do plenty of wiggling until they feel more comfortable.
+Take your time, use only small amounts of heat at a time, and do plenty of wiggling until they feel more comfortable.

 Traditional Shoe Stretchers

 If you try out this option, make sure it’s a potato that doesn’t have any bruises, cuts or other issues.
-This can result in a mess in your shoes when you go to remove it, and nobody wants moldy potato in their shoes!
+This can result in a mess in your shoes when you go to remove it, and nobody wants a moldy potato in their shoes!

 Plump bags of water can be nestled into your shoes and then placed in the freezer.
-The ice will expand overnight and your shoes will be stretched out.
+The ice will expand overnight, and your shoes will be stretched out.